Justin Tuggle: Houston Texans

 On April 27, 2013, he signed with the Houston Texans as an undrafted free agent. in 42 games over 3 seasons, Tuggle produced 71 tackles, forced one fumble, and intercepted an Andrew Luck pass which he returned for 8 yards.

 Cleveland Browns

 On March 11, 2016, Tuggle signed with the Cleveland Browns.
 On September 3, 2016, he was released by the Browns.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 On May 23, 2017, Tuggle signed with the Toronto Argonauts.
 During his first year in the CFL, Tuggle recorded three sacks, a defensive touchdown, a forced fumble, and an interception, as well as being part of the 105th Grey Cup championship team.
 The following season, Tuggle played in 17 games.
 Due to injuries to the struggling Argos, Tuggle was a starter at three different positions during the 2018 season, playing at middle linebacker, weakside linebacker, and along the defensive line.
 Tuggle put up a career high 36 tackles, along with three more sacks and two more forced fumbles.